It Ends with Us: A Novel (1) Cover

 It Ends with Us Review

-• Character Depth
+• Character Growth

 • Emotional Impact

-4.5/5Overall Score
+4.3/5Overall Score

 Specs

-• Year Released: 2016
+• Year released: 2016

 • Author: Colleen Hoover

-• Genre: Romance, Contemporary, Drama
+• Genre: Contemporary Romance, Drama

 • Pages: 376

-• Formats: Paperback, Hardcover, eBook, Audiobook
+• Formats: Paperback, Hardcover, Ebook, Audiobook

-• Target Audience: Young Adults, Adults
+• Target Audience: Adults, New Adults

 Pros

-• Relatable main character
+• Relatable main character struggles

 Cons

-• Predictable plot turns
+• Predictable romance plot points

 Disclaimer: Buying from our links may result in us earning enough for a new reading adventure, but not enough to quit our day jobs as amateur literary afficinados.